sam-hearst/two_circles_case_study/readme.md

 # Two Circles Case Study

+# Part 1: Data Modeling

-# 1. Data Ingestion
+## 1. Data Ingestion

-## 1a
+### 1a.

 I'm choosing to query the data using BigQuery in Google Cloud Platform (GCP).
-In order to do so I first need to put the data into google cloud storage (S3 equivalent) and then will load it into BigQuery using BigQuery's built-in CLI command.
+In order to do so I need to put the data into google cloud storage (S3 equivalent), and load it into BigQuery using BigQuery's built-in CLI command.
 Given that the data is pipe delimited, I will need to specify that in the command to load in the data.
-I also renamed the files to be snake cased.

-## 1b
+### 1b

 i.
-I am going to load the data into BigQuery using a CLI command.
+I am going to load the data into BigQuery using CLI commands in Google's Cloud Shell.
+If this were a production setting and I was loading in many csv files, I would try to create an lcsv tool.
+I could also use an ETL tool like Fivetran or AirByte.

 ii.
 The datasets look to be, for the most part, in good shape.
 All the files have headers, and each row appears to have enough delimiters in comparison to the header columns.
-The data appears to be a more standard model of fact vs dimension tables with the orders table being the fact table.
-Both seat and customer information about an order can be done by joining `orders` to those respective tables.
+The data appears to be a more standard model of fact vs dimension tables with `orders` being the fact table and `customers` and `seats` being the dimensional tables.

 iii.
 I did not manipulate the data prior to loading it.
 I only renamed the files.